 A Netflix original, The Final Table is a culinary competition that spans the globe.
 The competition involves 12 pairs of chefs from around the world, all fighting to earn a place at the Final Table, and features a veritable who’s who of famous chefs.
 Those chefs include Grant Achatz (U.S.), Enrique Olvera (Mexico), Clare Smyth (U.K.), Andoni Aduriz (Spain), Helena Rizzo (Brazil), Vineet Bhatia (India), Carlo Cracco (Italy), Yoshihiro Narisawa (Japan), and Anne-Sophie Pic (France).
 Each episode focuses on one country’s national dishes and will feature a variety of celebrity critics and ambassadors.
 Teams are eliminated until just the finalists reach the finale.
 The Final Table is presented by Andrew Knowlton (James Beard Award-winning writer and editor-at-large for Bon Appétit).

-Nailed It! has, in its first three seasons, developed a cult-like following.
+Nailed It! has, in its first four seasons, developed a cult-like following.
 Whether you like the game-show format, the wit of host Nicole Byer and her co-pilot in culinary misery, Jacques Torres, or the train wreck that is amateur bakers believing they are better than everyone else, there’s a little something for everyone on this show.
 Perhaps the best part is how engaging it is — even if you don’t want to like Nailed It!, you’re going to like it.
 Like Call Me Maybe or the latest song everyone is doing viral dance videos to, it finds a way into your brain and stays there, releasing dopamine every time you watch.
-This month, the hit show is back with a fourth season to add to the baking madness.

 Salt Fat Acid Heat is based on (and hosted by) James Beard Award-winning author Samin Nosrat.
 The four-part series is based on Nosrat’s book of the same name and will see the host travel to California mainstay restaurant Chez Panisse as well as restaurants in Japan, Mexico, and Italy.
 In each episode, Nosrat explores what good cooking is through a lens that investigates the fundamentals needed to create a good meal.
 This is the first process-based cooking show on Netflix, and it’s quickly becoming a favorite among the food-minded.